your/pstage/README.md

 #pstage

-Map-based web app to browse through the list of companies in partnership with the [Polythecnic University of Bari](http://poliba.it) for the request of interships and the recognition of university credits (CFU).
+Map-based web app to browse through the list of companies in partnership with the [Polythecnic University of Bari](http://poliba.it) for the request of internships and the recognition of university credits (CFU).

 #demo
 ![](demo.gif)